-- (1) The consumer must be evaluated by a physician, licensed physical therapist or licensed occupational therapist who is fiscally, administratively or contractually independent from the DME provider and receives no form of compensation (monetary or otherwise) from the DME provider billing for the wheelchair. - (a) The evaluation must be performed no longer than ninety days prior to the submission of the prior authorization request; - (b) The results of the evaluation must support the information submitted on the "Letter of Medical Necessity for Power Wheelchairs and/or Custom Wheelchairs (i.e., with a Custom Seating System)" form (JFS 03411, revised 10/2004); and - (c) A copy of the dated and signed written evaluation must be maintained by the billing provider.
+- (1) The consumer must be evaluated by a physician, licensed physical therapist or licensed occupational therapist who is fiscally, administratively or contractually independent from the DME provider and receives no form of compensation (monetary or otherwise) from the DME provider billing for the wheelchair. - (a) The evaluation must be performed not earlier than ninety days prior to the submission of the prior authorization request; - (b) The results of the evaluation must support the information submitted on form JFS 03411; and - (c) A copy of the dated and signed written evaluation must be maintained by the billing provider.
 The results of the evaluation must be written, signed and dated by the individual who evaluated the consumer as required in paragraph (G)(1) of this rule.
-If the evaluator personally reported the results of the evaluation on the required ODJFS form (see JFS 03411, revised 10/2004) and signed and dated the form, a copy of the form will be considered the written evaluation. - (2) The wheelchair must be prescribed by a physician who personally performed the evaluation or who has reviewed and agreed with the results of the evaluation performed by the qualifying physician, the physical therapist or occupational therapist in accordance with paragraph (G)(1) of this rule. - (3) The "Letter of Medical Necessity for Power Wheelchairs and/or Custom Wheelchairs (i.e., with a Custom Seating System)" form (JFS 03411, revised 10/2004) must:
+If the evaluator personally reported the results of the evaluation on the required form JFS 03411 and signed and dated the form, a copy of the form will be considered the written evaluation. - (2) The wheelchair must be prescribed by a physician who personally performed the evaluation or who has reviewed and agreed with the results of the evaluation performed by the qualifying physician, the physical therapist or occupational therapist in accordance with paragraph (G)(1) of this rule.

+(3) Form JFS 03411 must:

-(a) Be completed and submitted based on the results of the evaluation required in paragraph (G)(1) of this rule, with sufficient information to support that the wheelchair is medically necessary to provide mobility to an individual who, without the specifically prescribed wheelchair, would be bed-confined or chair-confined; with sufficient information to support that the consumer meets the criteria set forth in paragraph (G)(4) of this rule; and with information that is consistent with the consumer's reported diagnosis (diagnoses), medical history, medical records, or current plan of care;
+- (a) Be completed and submitted based on the results of the evaluation required in paragraph (G)(1) of this rule, with sufficient information to support that the wheelchair is medically necessary to provide mobility to an individual who, without the specifically prescribed wheelchair, would be bed-confined or chair-confined; with sufficient information to support that the consumer meets the criteria set forth in paragraph (G)(4) of this rule; and with information that is consistent with the consumer's reported diagnosis (or diagnoses), medical history, medical records, or current plan of care; - (b) Include the consumer's diagnosis (or diagnoses) and the estimate of expected hours of use per day; and

-- (b) Include the consumer's diagnosis (diagnoses) and the estimate of expected hours of use per day; and, - (c) Be signed by the prescribing physician. - (4) Except as provided for in paragraph (G)(6) of this rule, the following criteria must be met and documented to establish medical necessity: - (a) The consumer is totally non-ambulatory and has severe weakness of the upper and lower extremities due to an orthopedic, neurological or muscular condition: - (b) The consumer has no physical ability to operate a manual wheelchair; - (c) The consumer has both the physical and mental ability to safely operate a power wheelchair.
+- (c) Be signed by the prescribing physician. - (4) Except as provided for in paragraph (G)(6) of this rule, the following criteria must be met and documented to establish medical necessity: - (a) The consumer is totally non-ambulatory and has severe weakness of the upper and lower extremities due to an orthopedic, neurological, or muscular condition; - (b) The consumer has no physical ability to operate a manual wheelchair; - (c) The consumer has both the physical and mental ability to safely operate a power wheelchair.
 Provide documentation addressing head control, upper extremity functioning, joy stick control steering, directionality-steering skill, visual/spatial perception, safety, mobility skills in power wheelchair operation; - (d) The consumer is dependent upon a power wheelchair for functional activities, or there is a significant delay in the acquisition of independence in functional activities that can be positively impacted by a power wheelchair.
-Document functional status describing how the power wheelchair will allow the consumer to be independent in mobility and allow substantial improvement in achieving independence in one or more of the following functional activities (include a description of how a power wheelchair will increase the consumer's ability to perform these functional activities): - (i) Bathing;
+Document functional status describing how the power wheelchair will allow the consumer to be independent in mobility and allow substantial improvement in achieving independence in one or more of the following functional activities (include a description of how a power wheelchair will increase the consumer's ability to perform these functional activities): - (ii) Grooming;(iii) Toileting/toilet hygiene;(iv) Meal preparation;(v) Housekeeping; - (vi) Laundry;